suatatan/suatatan.github.io/_posts/2017-04-04-selenium-with-python.md

 ---
+categories:
+- bilgisayar
+- english
+date: 2017-04-04
 layout: post
-title: "Selenium with Python"
-date: 2017-04-04
-categories:
-  - "bilgisayar"
-  - "english"
 tags:
+- english
+- longread
+- python
-  - "python"
+- selenium
-  - "selenium"
+- technology
-  - "test"
+- test
-  - "webscraping"
+- webscraping
+title: Selenium with Python
 ---

 [Selenium](http://www.seleniumhq.org/) is the popular testing package.
 It has library for Java, C#, nd Python.
 It is not only for testing  but also very good choice for web scraping task.
 I have used it during my PhD Thesis for scraping news from Google News.